m50d/m50d.github.com/_posts/2014-04-13-conquered.md

 published: false
 ---

 Few studios are less consistent than A1 Pictures.
-From the brilliant *Shinsekai Yori* to the underwhelming
+Who would believe that *Shinsekai Yori* and *Space Brothers* came from the same place?